Key Info

 MD4157 - Irish World Academy Final Year Project 1

-This module is intended students in the first semester of their fourth year, preparing to embark on an extended research project which will be presented in a 10,000 word thesis or equivalent.
-The student will agree on the subject of the project with the course director and will be introduced to a number of sample research projects and methodologies.
+In this module students in the first semester of their fourth year, will prepare to embark on an extended research project which will be presented in a 10,000 word thesis or equivalent Arts Practice project.
+The student will agree on the subject of the project with the course director and then guided through the research process exploring other similar research projects and methodologies.
+This encourages students to engage in critical thinking and exploring a topic of interest, whether in theory or creative practice.

 MU4007 - Professional Skills for the Performing Arts